m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 During gameplay,
 the other code that you have not written will take care of repositioning the apple.
-In the code we are considering, the reassignment `apple = (1, 7)` takes care of this so that we can consider more examples.
+In the code we are considering at present, the reassignment `apple = (1, 7)` takes care of this so that we can consider more examples.